FHolmstroem/Kitsune/README.md

 - [ ] Custom app icon (.ico)
 - [ ] Sleep animation after long idle
 - [ ] More personality (random behaviors, reactions)

+## AI Assistance
+This project is built with help from Google Gemini and Anthropic Claude.

 ## Credits